 Lastly, in Brodick there is the chippy – amazing chips! – at the ferry terminal called Hooked and Crooked, which is quite often queued out the door.
 Before the chippy, there is the Douglas Hotel.
 We’ve had soup in hotel bar before (2018).
 There is a curry on the bar menu too (not tried).

-The first is The Drift Inn, which does a mean beetroot and chickpea burger made onsite (sometimes with and without a roll depending on stock) – although this seems to have changed to a sweet potato burger now (2019).
+The first place in Lamlash is The Drift Inn, which does a mean beetroot and chickpea burger made onsite (sometimes with and without a roll depending on stock) – note that the burger seems to have changed to a sweet potato burger now (2019).
 They also have veggie haggis, neeps and tatties and on occasion the veggie special on the board will be vegan – or a vegan version available.
 The Drift Inn has a good vibe and a selection of Scottish drinks and an army of gins, whiskies and other spirits that might tickle your fancy.
 They also do a mean soup.
 Roasted pepper soup photo below.

 The other place in Lamlash is the Pierhead Tavern – or PHT.
 The menu changes, but we have had vegan food in there that was very tasty.
 It’s probably best phoning ahead to see what is on the menu.

 Lamlash isn’t short of eateries.
-The Glen Isle do a good soya cappuccino, and in the summer of 2019 they launched a vegan menu.
+The Glen Isle do a good soya cappuccino, and in the summer of 2019 they launched a vegan menu (UPDATE Sept 2019, apparently the menu is now not available – we’ll update, as soon s we find out!).

 Lastly, the Old Pier Tearoom has recently started making vegan sausage rolls (2019).
 These are worth a visit to Lamlash.